 My interests are broad, and as I grow older I have a profound sense of there not being enough time to know all the things I want to learn.
-You’ll get a gist of my interests through browsing the blog archives, and learn what I’ve been up to by looking at my weeknotes.
+You’ll get the gist of my interests through browsing the blog archives, and learn what I’ve been up to by looking at my weeknotes.

 Home